Gholhak: Historical events

-Of all the meetings held in the garden of the British Embassy, the most mysterious was the meeting of the Freemasons in this garden.
-During the first Pahlavi period (1925–41), although he was fired from his job due to a dispute between Reza Shah and Mohammad Ali Foroughi, the terrible, powerful, and invisible groups of Freemasons came out of the British memorial in Gholhak Garden and Reza Shah was forced to return Foroughi.
+Several meetings were held in the garden of the British Embassy, including a meeting of the Freemasons.
+During the first Pahlavi era (1925–41), although he was fired from his job due to a dispute between Reza Shah and Mohammad Ali Foroughi, groups of Freemasons came out of the British memorial in Gholhak Garden and Reza Shah was forced to return Foroughi.

 Foroughi, who was himself the Grand Master of the Masonic Lodges in Iran, often met with representatives from the United States and Britain, including the British ambassador, at the Qolhak Garden Memorial, and tried to figure out the history of Iran.
 The reign of Mohammad Reza Pahlavi (1941–79) was one of the results of these meetings.